DefactoSoftware/devblog/_posts/2014-08-11-what-we-learned-from-opensourcing-our-pet-project.markdown

 5. __Someone had an [awesome internship]({{ site.url }}/images/intern.png) at our company in 1991__.

 All in all, our experience was very positive.
-Should we think about opensource all our projects?
+Should we open source all our projects?

 And what would that mean with regard to having a sustainable business?